-Two nested case-controlled studies have been conducted based on use of stored sera or blood cells obtained from AHS participants to investigate whether risk factors such as infectious agents, or lifestyle-related factors modify each radiation risk.
-We worked on gastric and liver cancer studies in collaboration with the Statistics and Epidemiology Departments.
+Three nested case-controlled studies have been conducted based on use of stored sera or blood cells obtained from AHS participants to investigate whether risk factors such as infectious agents, hormones, or lifestyle-related factors modify each radiation risk.
+We worked on gastric and liver cancer studies as a PI and breast cancer study as a collaborator.